 This analysis shows that even without any nonexempt pumping (pumping subject to the District's permitting program), the Aquifer would be in a District-declared groundwater drought status, designated by the onset of Stage II-Alarm Drought, more than one-third (36%) of the time, and in a Stage III-Critical Drought almost 10% of the time.
 The computed frequencies for these threshold flows, called recurrence or nonexceedance frequencies (percentage of time flow is below a designated rate), are calculated using monthly data, as pumping records used to construct the hydrograph are not reported on a more frequent basis.
 The recurrence frequencies thus correspond to springflow expressed as a monthly mean (monthly flow duration), and daily mean or instantaneous springflow will be somewhat larger or smaller.
 But during a prolonged, severe drought, with no stormflow, the natural flow of Barton Springs changes very slowly day to day and week to week (Smith and Hunt, 2004).
-Accordingly, the recurrence frequencies for monthly mean flows would be very similar to those for weekly mean or even daily mean flows during such times.
+Accordingly, the recurrence frequencies for monthly mean flows during such times.

 Flow at Barton Springs decreases as aquifer water levels decrease and the amount of groundwater in storage in the Aquifer decreases.
 Large decreases in water levels and storage generally have been caused by climate-related, prolonged periods of rainfall deficit rather than groundwater withdrawal.
 Such periods reduce the amount of water recharging the aquifer for extended periods of time.
-This is illustrated by the recent, multi-year hydrograph for Barton Springs flow in Figure 3-6, where the range in springflow in any one drought cycle (about 100 cfs; 2.83 m3/s) is roughly an order of magnitude larger than the amount of groundwater withdrawn during those times (about 10 cfs; 0.28 m3/s).
+This is illustrated by the recent, multi-year hydrograph for Barton Springs flow in Figure 3-6, where the range in springflow in any one drought cycle (about 100 cfs; 2.83 m/s) is roughly an order of magnitude larger than the amount of groundwater withdrawn during those times (about 10 cfs; 0.28 m/s).